Ice Climbing in South Africa.

 Rope systems are employed during ice climbing.
 There are three main rope systems of which the single rope system, used for straight climbing routes, is the most common.
 Also used is the double rope system, which offers a more flexible system than using a single rope.
 Attaching your harness to the rope can provide additional safety when enjoying an ice climbing adventure tour.

-Waterfall ice climbing is graded according the rating system used in the Canadian Rocky Mountains.
+Waterfall ice climbing is graded according to the rating system used in the Canadian Rocky Mountains.
 Unfortunately, grading is entirely subjective and may not give an accurate account of the difficulty of the climb.
 The routes will also become easier after the first climb as the holes in the ice created by previous climbers makes the cleaning of ice and placing of tools much easier.
 Grading also tends to focus on the steepness of the incline rather than the difficulty of the ascent.

 Joining a climbing club or getting a guide can give you many of the ice climbing instructions that will make your climb safer.
 You will also be taken to inclines appropriate for your experience level, as well as be amongst individuals who share your interests in ice climbing.